mahoney1/docs/commercialpaper-query-tutorial.md

 ` const redeemResponse = await contract.submitTransaction('redeem', 'MagnetoCorp', '00001', 'Hedgematic', '2020-11-30')`

-All good - save your file (CONTROL + S) and commit any changes.
+All good - save your file (CONTROL and S) and commit any changes.

 5. Now run the `redeem.js` script :